sarfall-sys/winsale-inventory-ai-system/README.md

-# Laravel Backend Winsale Inventory AI Sstem
+# Laravel Backend Winsale Inventory AI System

 This is the backend API for the **Sales AI Dashboard**, acting as the intermediary between: